IR Illuminator for Night Vision Hog Hunting: 850 vs 940nm Guide

 IR illuminator detection range vs identification range for hog hunting โ€” 100yd identify, 300yd detect, 700yd beam limit

-This is the most important section of this guide โ€” and the one that separates honest IR reviews from marketing copy.
-When a manufacturer says "700-yard beam distance," they're talking about detection range: the maximum distance at which you can see that something is there โ€” a pair of eyes, a moving shape, a heat silhouette.
-They are not talking about identification range: the distance at which you can confirm that the shape is a feral hog and not a calf, a deer, or your neighbor's dog.
+When a manufacturer says "700โ€‘yard beam distance," they're talking about detection range: the maximum distance at which you can see that something is there.
+They are not talking about identification range: the distance at which you can confirm it's a feral hog and not a calf.
+Identification range is typically 150โ€“300 yards under field conditions.

 Range Type Definition Typical Distance What You Can See